Björn Borg: 1979 – French and Wimbledon titles and year-end No. 1 ranking

 Borg lost to McEnroe again in four sets in the final of the 1979 WCT Finals, but was now overtaking Connors for the top ranking.
 Borg established himself in the top spot with his fourth French Open singles title and fourth straight Wimbledon singles title, defeating Connors in a straight-set semifinal at the latter tournament.
 At the 1979 French Open, Borg defeated big-serving Víctor Pecci in a four-set final.
 In the 1979 Wimbledon final Borg came from behind to overcome an even bigger server, Roscoe Tanner in five sets, admitting afterwards that "at the end of the match I have never been so nervous in my whole life".
-Borg was upset by Tanner at the US Open, in a four-set quarterfinal played under the lights.
+Borg was upset by Tanner at the US Open, in a four-set quarterfinal played under lights.
 At the season-ending Masters tournament in January 1980, Borg survived a close semifinal against McEnroe.
 He then beat Gerulaitis in straight sets, winning his first Masters and first title in New York.
 Borg finished the year at No. 1 in the ATP Point rankings and was considered the No. 1 player in the world by most authorities.